-- Women were offered many more opportunities in education, and the workforce.
+- Women were offered many more opportunities in education and the workforce.

 - Traditional teaching methods were rapidly changed.

-- Physical education, and health became a priority in education.
+- Physical education and health became a priority in education.

 - Education became much more accessible, regardless of what class you might come from.

-Looking forward, with lessons we’ve learned.
+Looking forward to the lessons we’ve learned.

 Education isn’t something that can only be obtained in a classroom.
-And that truly is one of the best lessons that we can learn from history.
+And that is one of the best lessons we can learn from history.
 Many of the children from these generations still excelled, despite the closures and chaos.
 How?
 Because education is all around us, it’s everywhere.
 And the sooner that we see that, the better.

 Student Action Plan: